p4ulor/SeaSpot/Docs/Notes_LoRa.md

 `LoRa` (Long Range) is a wireless communication technology designed for long-range, low-power communication between devices.

-- It uses spread spectrum modulation techniques to enable long-range communication.
+- It uses spread spectrum modulation techniques to allow long-range communications.
 - `LoRa` can transmit data over distances of several kilometers with low power consumption, making it ideal for applications such as `IoT`(Internet of Things).

 ### Sources